Sobia Khan

 Sobia Usman (born 24 June 1991) is a Pakistani film actress known for her works predominantly in Pashto cinema, along with Punjabi, and Urdu films.
-She also worked in plays and television.
+She also works in plays and television.

 Personal life

 Sobia was born on 24 June 1991 or 1994 in Karachi, Pakistan.

-In May 2018, she married Pakistani cricketer Usman Qadir, the son of former Pakistan leg spin bowler Abdul Qadir. and The actress have four daughters: Hoorain Zahra Usman Qadir, Alenoush Zahra, Aylin Zahra and Romaisa Zahra Usman Qadir.
+In May 2018, she married Pakistani cricketer Usman Qadir, the son of former Pakistan leg spin bowler Abdul Qadir.
+The actress has four daughters: Hoorain Zahra Usman Qadir, Alenoush Zahra, Aylin Zahra and Romaisa Zahra Usman Qadir.

 Career

 Sobia started her artistic career with a stage play in al-Hamra, after that she continued to work in theaters, TV serials and films.
-She has worked in more than 40 film and have been in among the Syed Noor film "Chain Aye Na".
+She has worked in more than 40 film, among them the Syed Noor film Chain Aye Na.